kdgyun/GoSortingAlgorithms/README.md

 ## Insertion Sort

 <br />
-Insertion sort is finding each element from the list through each iteration to place it in correct position.
+Insertion sort is a method of finding element from the list through the iteration to place in the correct position.
 <br />

 ### COMPLEXITY